Freakwill/pyrimidine/paper/paper.md

 In our framework, a container that defines operators for its elements is referred to as a **system**.
 For example, in a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, and it can be practically implemented as `s.cross(a, b)`.
 Although this system concept aligns with algebraic systems[@algebra], the current version of our framework diverges from this notion, as operators are directly defined as methods of the elements, such as `a.cross(b)`.
 While the relevant consideration is postponed to future releases, this potential change will not disrupt the design of APIs.

-The lifting of a function/method $f$ is a common approach to defining the function for the entire system:
+The lifting of a function/method $f$ is a common approach to defining the function/method for the system:
 $$
 f(s) := \{f(a)\}
 $$